 “He joined us on a tour one day and now he always comes to see us.
 He is a very smart bird.
 When I feed him he knows which fish to eat and which fish to leave alone.”

-After telling us about the value of mangroves to the ecosystem, and the importance of fishing to the local economy, Polo feeds Juanito his last treat and the pelican stands at the bow of the boat and becomes our mascot.
+After telling us about the value of mangroves to the ecosystem, and stressing the importance of fishing to the local economy, Polo feeds Juanito his first treat.

 For a bunch of tourists, on vacation, Juanito is a high point.

-It isn’t every day you are visited by a Pelican and get to watch him grab a fish in his beak, wiggle his long neck to get the fish down to his stomach, then look back at you with contentment and anticipation as his friend Polo reaches into a white five gallon paint bucket for the next snack.
+It isn’t every day you are visited by a Pelican and get to watch him grab a fish in his beak, wiggle his long neck to get the fish down to his stomach, then look back at you with contentment and anticipation as his friend, Polo, reaches into a white five gallon paint bucket for yet another snack.